trentr314/Argument_Parser/README.md

 ```bash
 $ ./clean.sh
 ```
 will bring the directory back to the state it was in before you compiled the program, without object files or executables or (default) output files.
-From here you can of course compile it again and run it however you like.

 # Contact
 Trent Rogers